-Newfoundland and Labrador's Halocarbon Regulations are compatible with other provincial governments.
-The regulations are reviewed continuously to ensure measures set out in the Canadian Council of Ministers of the Environment (CCME) 2001 National Action Plan for the Control of Ozone-Depleting Substances (ODS) and their Halocarbon Alternatives as well as Canada’s Strategy to Accelerate the Phase-out of CFCs and Halons Uses and to Dispose of the Surplus Stocks (212 KB) are met.
+Newfoundland and Labrador regulates the use of ozone depleting substances and some of the alternatives through the Halocarbon Regulations.
+The Halocarbon Regulations are compatible with many other provincial governments and attempt to address measures set out in the Canadian Council of Ministers of the Environment (CCME) 2001 National Action Plan for the Environmental Control of Ozone-Depleting Substances (ODS) and their Halocarbon Alternatives and Canada’s Strategy to Accelerate the Phase-out of CFCs and Halons Uses and to Dispose of the Surplus Stocks .

 Adobe® Acrobat® Reader software can be used for viewing PDF documents.
 Download Acrobat® Reader for free.